TalhaProgrammer92/Python-Course/1 Introduction/homework.md

 # Day 1 - Homework

-Write a python program to display the following output
+Write a python program to display the following output:
 ```txt
 My name is [your-name]
 I love Python